A guide to having effortless

 Tip No. 3

 Don't stress over family photos.
 Keep it simple.
-Make a list of must-have groupings and, with that list, I'll quickly call out each grouping and we'll breeze right through it.
-(I may ask for the help of one person who is familiar with both sides of the family and louder than I am.)
+Make a list of must-have groupings.
+Have family members come together after the ceremony and I'll quickly call out each grouping on the list and we'll breeze right through it.

 If you want dreamy, wow-factor wedding images, lighting should be a major factor in planning your wedding.

 Bonus!
 Images may arrive more quickly because they need less post-processing.

 - If indoors, natural window light is what you want!
 Choose a light and bright venue for getting ready.
 Choose a ceremony spot by how naturally well-lit the space is.
 Same goes for a reception space.
 I want nothing more than to give you images that you absolutely cherish from a day you'll never want to forget (after all, that's what you've invested in!) so do what you can to provide the best environment for the outcome you're after.
 Trust me!
 Natural light is your best friend now.